JosephRedfern/PyVMU/README.md

 This project aims at implementing a pure-python VMU931 toolkit, including both parsing and communication with the Variense VMU931 Device.

-The VMU931 is a USB-based accelrometer, gyroscope and magnetometer.
+The [VMU931](http://variense.com/product/vmu931/) is a high resolution, USB-based accelerometer, gyroscope and magnetometer made by [Variense](http://variense.com/).
+Please note that this library is unofficial, and is not produced/endorsed by Variense.

-So far, basic processing of all outputs: Quaternion, Euler Angles, Accelerometer, Magnetometer, Gyroscope and Heading.
+So far, basic processing of all outputs is supported: Quaternion, Euler Angles, Accelerometer, Magnetometer, Gyroscope and Heading.
+There is basic support for toggling these outputs, but we don't currently process status messages (or support calibration/self-test).
+This should come in the future, and all pull requests are welcome.

 Basic usage is as follows: